alexrswan/genebean-winbind/README.md

 #### Alternate joinDomain.sh templates

-This module contains scripts for joing mahcines in the Red Hat and SUSE families to a domain.
+This module contains scripts for joining machines in the Red Hat and SUSE families to a domain.
 If you would rather use your own scripts then be sure to add `winbind::manage_joindomain_script: false` to your common.yaml file.
 If, on the other hand, you simply find that the scripts in here could be improved or expanded then please send us a pull request on GitHub.

 #### Configuring SMB shares